Matrix calculation with NumPy

 9

-If one of the axes is not indicated, it is considered as an integer.
+If one of the axes is not specified, it is considered that the full axis is intended.

 arr = np.array([[1, 2, 3, 4, 5],